erkanyildiz/EYWebScraper/README.md

-# EYWebScaper
+# EYWebScraper
 An helper for scraping contents of web pages using hardcoded or GitHub gist hosted JavaScript code.

-GitHub gist is useful if scraping code needs to be updated due to often layout changes on the target web page.
-Just updating the gist with the new JavaScript code is enough, no need to send an update to the App Store.
+GitHub gist is especially useful if scraping code needs to be updated due to often layout changes on the target web page.

-#Usage
+## Usage

 - With GitHub gist:  (example gist [erkanyildiz/1b58dc431407093dfd7a2437a9563c68](https://gist.github.com/erkanyildiz/1b58dc431407093dfd7a2437a9563c68))